 Day 1: Arrive Izmir Airport and transfer to Selcuk / Sirince

 Sirince is a beautiful and very old fashioned wine producing village where you will stay in beautifully restored Greek “Konak” houses.
 We have time to relax here, enjoy a nice dinner, unpack and build up our bikes and then have a pre-tour briefing.
 If possible, with an earlier flight into Izmir, we can visit Ephesus this afternoon, leaving more time to enjoy the national park tomorrow!
-Dinner with fresh and tasty local specialities at the Arsipel Restaurant is a perfect beginning to an incredible week of Aegean food…
+Dinner with fresh and tasty local specialities at the Arsipel Restaurant is a perfect start to the tour.

 Overnight Kirkinca Houses Boutique Hotel, Sirince